 Sandal type with long history identified by the simple outsole and normally a Y-shaped strap design.
 The straps are attached to the outsole where the foot is secured with the strap between a toe.
 Flip Flops have an open, simple design without laces, buckles or velcro with only a strap as a toe post.

 The oldest known, currently existing, pair is from 1500 B.C and is on display at the British Museum.
 They are made from papyrus which along with Palm leaves, were the most common materials used for making footwear in Ancient Egypt.
-In other regions similar constructions were made but with the resources available in locally.
+In other regions, similar constructions were made but with the resources available locally.
 The African Masais used raw hides, in India sandals were normally made out of wood where the material of choice in China and Japan was rice straw.
-Sisal plant leaves were used as base for sandals in South America and in Mexico yucca plant was the main raw material source.
+Sisal plant leaves were used as a base for sandals in South America and in Mexico yucca plant was the main raw material source.

 Different regions also had different varieties of which toe the toe strap was used with.
 The Ancient Greeks wore it between the first and second toes.
 Romans had the strap between the second and third toes.
 Mesopotamians wore the strap between the third and fourth toe.